Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 [Provide a summary of your findings and conclusions, including any recommendations or implications for future research.
 Be sure to explain how your results address your research question or problem statement.]
 ## Contributors
 [List the contributors to your project and describe their roles and responsibilities.]

+- Nguyen, Thi Xuan Huong (Huong) 阮春香, 112ZM1043, Project Manager
+- Chu, Fu-Hsiang (Gary) 朱福祥, 109ZU1027, Coder
+- Bui, Phuong Thao (Thao) 裴芳草, 113ZM1011, Coder & Writer
+- Karolina Kubicova (Karolina) 辜麗娜, 112ZM1044, Researcher, Designer, Writer

 ## Acknowledgments
 [Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]
+- We'd like to thank Professor Chung-Pei Pien of ICI for his guidance and encouragement throughout the course Big Data and Social Analysis.
+His excitement for this toilet idea was key in pushing us go forward.
+Thanks also to the TAs, Joanna and Maobin for their help in organizing the course.
+And to Datacamp for being an extra teacher.
+- Great thanks to the to the data collectors working with the Ministry of Environment for keeping a good record of the toilets around Taiwan.
+We hope you keep up the great work!
+Taipei's tourists spotThe coordinates of over 1000 tourists spots around Taiwan is from Shaowei Wu's blog.
+We also thank you for sharing that to the public domain.
+- And millions thanks to the members of online coding community.
+We learn so much from you.

 ## References
 [List any references or resources that you used during your project, including data sources, analytical methods, and tools.]
+- Data sources:
+    - Archives on public toilets nationwide, Environmental Protection Administration, Ministry of Environment (Taiwan). https://data.moenv.gov.tw/en/dataset/detail/FAC_P_07
+    - Shaowei Wu’s Blog (2018) Coordinate location map of Taiwan’s attractions. https://shaoweiwu088.pixnet.net/blog/post/262765884-%e5%85%a8%e5%8f%b0%e6%99%af%e9%bb%9e%e5%ba%a7%e6%a8%99%e4%bd%8d%e7%bd%ae%e5%9c%96
+    - The number of tourists in the major sightseeing and recreation areas of Taipei City.
+Department of Budget, Accounting and Statistics, Taipei City Government. https://data.gov.tw/en/datasets/131711
+    - Taiwan Counties and Cities Population and Area.
+Ministry of Interior, Republic of China (Taiwan); National Statistics, Republic of China (Taiwan).
+Access through Citypopulation.de. https://www.citypopulation.de/en/taiwan/cities/

+- Researches:
+    - Silitonga, S. (2020).
+Walkability; The Relationship of Walking Distance, Walking Time and Walking Speed.
+Jurnal Rekayasa Konstruksi Mekanika Sipil (JRKMS), 3(1), 19-26.
+DOI: 10.54367/JRKMS.V3I1.699.
+    - Bliss, D. Z., & Park, Y. S. (2020).
+Public toilets in parklands or open spaces in international cities using geographic information systems.
+International urogynecology journal, 31(5), 939–945. https://doi.org/10.1007/s00192-019-04024-6
+    - Simon Kettle (2017).
+Distance on a sphere: The Haversine formulas. https://community.esri.com/t5/coordinate-reference-systems-blog/distance-on-a-sphere-the-haversine-formula/ba-p/902128
+- Python packages: Pandas for data aggregation, Numpy for calculation, Folium for the map
+- R packages: Dplyr, Sf, tmap, ggplot2, leaflet